 Addalock Portable Door Lock

 The cheaper alternative to the “Traveler’s Security Lock” is the “Addalock“.
-I own this lock and have used it several times.
-The only drawback is that it only allows door that’s configured with a single latch bolt strike plate to latch.
-It still keeps the door closed, and works well, but your door will not latch properly if it’s not a single latch.
+I use this lock on a regular basis.
+The only drawback is that it’s configured for locks with a single latch bolt strike plate.
+It still keeps the door closed and works very well even though your door will not latch properly if it’s not a single latch.

 This lock is also easy to set and remove quickly, not requiring you to tighten or loosen screws.